joncrlsn/pgrun/README.md

-# pgrun - a better way to run SQL against PostgreSQL
+# pgrun - a customized psql clone

-pgrun is a custom replacement of psql for running sql files against a PostgreSQL database when you want to be notified that an update or alter failed before continuing on.
-It uses mostly the same argument flags as psql (-U, -h, -p, -d, -f) as well as using the standard postgreSQL environment variables like PGHOST, PGPORT, PGDATABASE, and PGPASSWORD.
+pgrun is a customized replacement of psql for running sql files against a PostgreSQL database when you want to be notified that an update or alter failed before continuing on.
+It uses mostly the same argument flags as psql (-U, -h, -p, -d, -f) as well as the standard postgreSQL environment variables like PGHOST, PGPORT, PGDATABASE, and PGPASSWORD.

-Written in GoLang, pgrun executes each statement from the given SQL file against a PostgreSQL database, stopping to ask you what you want to do when any statement has an error (you can Continue, Quit, or Redo the statement).
-Contrast this behavior with the standard psql command (which also takes a -f argument), but continues to run even after a statement fails.
+Written in GoLang, pgrun executes each statement from the given SQL file against a PostgreSQL database, stopping on error to ask you what you want to do (you can Continue, Quit, or Redo the statement).
+Contrast this behavior with the standard psql command which is all or nothing (continue if any fail, or quit if any fail)

 ### download
 [osx](https://github.com/joncrlsn/pgrun/raw/master/bin-osx/pgrun "OSX version")